kgillibrand/Module-Signing-Script/README.md

 #Downloading and Usage

-1. Download nvidia-signing-script.pyc from the releases page or download a source code archive (includes the non-compiled script along with the License and Readme files).
+1. Download modules-signing-script.pyc from the releases page or download a source code archive (includes the non-compiled script along with the License and Readme files).

 2. Make the script executable